TeamTopologies/miro-team-topologies/README.md

 # Team Topologies web plugin for Miro

-With this plugin users can build Team Topologies.
+With this plugin users can build Team Topologies ([teamtopologies.com](https://teamtopologies.com)).

-_This plugin was created for training purpose, it is not ready for production [yet]._
+_This plugin was created by curiosity, it is not ready for production [yet]._

 # How it works